AI Supply Chain Attacks: The Supply Chain Is the Surface

 From Scanner to Stealer to AI Proxy

 LiteLLM’s CI pipeline ran Trivy.
-Specifically, ci_cd/security_scans.sh installed Trivy via apt from Aqua’s repository without version pinning.10 During the compromise window, a CI run installed the poisoned Trivy binary, which harvested the PYPI_PUBLISH_PASSWORD from the GitHub Actions environment.
+Specifically, ci_cd/security_scans.sh pulled Trivy via apt from Aqua’s repository without version pinning.10 During the compromise window, a CI run pulled the poisoned Trivy binary, which harvested the PYPI_PUBLISH_PASSWORD from the GitHub Actions environment.

 On March 23, the attacker registered litellm.cloud.
 On March 24 at 10:39 UTC, they published litellm==1.82.7 to PyPI using the stolen credentials.
 Version 1.82.8 followed at 10:52 UTC.4

 The two versions used different attack techniques.
-Version 1.82.7 embedded the payload in proxy_server.py, which triggers on import litellm.proxy.
-Version 1.82.8 added a .pth file to site-packages/, which triggers on any Python interpreter startup.
+Version 1.82.7 embedded the payload in proxy_server.py, which fires on import litellm.proxy.
+Version 1.82.8 dropped a .pth file into site-packages/, which fires on any Python interpreter startup.
 The .pth mechanism is a legitimate Python feature for path configuration.
-Any file ending in .pth placed in site-packages/ is executed automatically by Python’s site.py during interpreter initialization.
+Python’s site.py automatically executes any file ending in .pth that it finds in site-packages/ during interpreter initialization.
 Most Python developers do not know this feature exists.3

 The payload in both versions collected environment variables, SSH keys, AWS/GCP/Azure credentials, Kubernetes configs, database passwords, cryptocurrency wallets, and CI/CD secrets.
 It encrypted the collection with AES-256-CBC using a random session key, wrapped the session key with a hardcoded 4096-bit RSA public key, and exfiltrated the archive via HTTPS POST.
 Only the attacker can decrypt the stolen data.3

-A bug in the 1.82.8 malware made it visible.
+A bug in the 1.82.8 malware gave it away.
 The .pth file spawns a child Python process, which re-triggers the .pth file, creating an exponential fork bomb.
-Andrej Karpathy noted the bug on X. Without the fork bomb, the stealer would have run silently on every Python invocation on every infected system, potentially for weeks before detection.4
+Andrej Karpathy flagged the bug on X. Without the fork bomb, the stealer would have run silently on every Python invocation on every infected system, potentially for weeks before anyone noticed.4

 The Blast Radius

-LiteLLM is downloaded approximately 3.4 million times per day.
-Wiz reports it is present in 36% of cloud environments.2 The 46-minute exposure window was enough.
+Developers download LiteLLM approximately 3.4 million times per day.
+Wiz reports it runs in 36% of cloud environments.2 The 46-minute exposure window was enough.

-FutureSearch analyzed PyPI’s BigQuery download logs and found that during the attack window, version 1.82.8 was downloaded 6x more than any safe version.
+FutureSearch analyzed PyPI’s BigQuery download logs and found that during the attack window, pip pulled version 1.82.8 at 6x the rate of any safe version.
 Downloads skewed heavily toward pip (which resolves to latest) versus uv (which uses lock files).
 Of the 46,996 downloads, 23,142 were pip installs of v1.82.8, each of which executed the payload during installation itself because the .pth file fires during pip’s own Python process.4

 2,337 packages on PyPI depend on LiteLLM.
 88% (2,054 packages) had version specifications that allowed the compromised versions to install.
 The downstream exposure includes:4